catrincm/personal-website/content/publication/2022-update/index.md

  "

 # Summary.
 A shortened abstract for the summary pages.
-summary: "We argue that accuracy-theoretic considerations still tell the risk-sensitive to update by conditionalization."
+summary: "We argue that accuracy-theoretic considerations still tell the risk-sensitive to update by conditionalization, despite telling them to plan to update by a novel update procedure."

 doi: "10.1093/bjps/axaa006"